 |Rest of Banks Peninsula||$847.18||$974.26|

 A development is only assessed for additional demand placed on the Council's infrastructure.
-If you are replacing like with like you will not be required to pay a development contribution.
+If your development is replacing like with like you will not be required to pay development contributions.

-Redevelopment of a commercial site requires an assessment of the former building to identify the credits that will be available to offset the cost of development contributions for a new development.
-Contact the development contributions assessors to discuss having an estimate assessment undertaken.
+Redevelopment of a commercial site requires an assessment of the existing building to identify the credits that will be available to offset the cost of development contributions for the new development.
+Contact the development contributions team to discuss having an estimate assessment undertaken.

 Development contributions must be paid within 30 days of the invoice being issued.
 The Council will act to recover the debt if the developer does not pay the contribution on the terms of the invoice.

-The law also allows the Council to withhold services until the debt is paid such as:
+The law allows the Council to withhold services until the debt is paid, such as:

 The Council may also register the development contribution under the Statutory Land Charges Registration Act 1928 as a charge on the title of the land.
-If the Council acts to recover the debt, it will also seek interest and cost.
+If the Council acts to recover the debt, it will also seek interest and costs associated with debt recovery.

-The Council has looked to make the development contributions policy as user-friendly as possible and we will continue to make improvements.
+The Council has looked to make the development contributions policy as user-friendly as possible and we will continue to look to make improvements.

-We acknowledge the development contributions can be a complex issue and developers are likely to have questions.
+We acknowledge development contributions can be a complex issue and developers are likely to have questions.